AndreiCherniaev/QThread-with-moveToThread_console/README.md

 # QThread-with-moveToThread_console
- Qt example how make multi-thread console app
+ Qt example how make multi-thread console app.
  Use cmake or qmake build system.